-Varicose Vein Treatments Los Angeles
+Varicose Vein Treatment Los Angeles

-In fact, patients are often surprised to learn that a huge bulging varicose vein network on a calf may have its origin at the groin level (saphenofemoral junction) or back of the knee (saphenopopliteal junction) where the largest superficial veins, the saphenous veins, communicate directly with the deep vein system.
+In fact, patients are often surprised to learn that a huge bulging varicose vein network on a calf may have its origin at the groin level (saphenofemoral junction) or back of the knee (saphenopopliteal junction).
+Locations where the largest superficial veins, the saphenous veins, communicate directly with the deep vein system.

-It is important to understand that in most patients, the superficial venous network, including the saphenous veins, is a secondary, redundant system that is not essential for normal circulation of the venous blood in the legs.
+It is important to understand that in most patients, the superficial venous network, including the saphenous veins, is a secondary, redundant system.
+Consequently, these veins are not essential for the normal circulation of the venous blood in the legs.
 For this reason, patients undergoing Coronary Bypass Surgery with harvested veins (most commonly the GSV) suffer no adverse circulatory effects in the legs, unless the deep veins are non-functional.

 - Venefit™ Targeted Endovenous Therapy